Chia-Network/chia_rs/crates/clvm-traits/docs/derive_macros.md

 You can read more about currying on the [Chia blockchain documentation](https://docs.chia.net/guides/chialisp-currying).

-Again, the following example is for demonstration purposes only:
+The following example is for demonstration purposes only:

 ```rust
 use clvmr::Allocator;